adambard/learnxinyminutes-docs/swift.html.markdown

     if someOptionalString!.hasPrefix("opt") {
         print("has the prefix")
     }

     let empty = someOptionalString?.isEmpty
 }
 someOptionalString = nil

+/*
+    To get the underlying type from an optional, you unwrap it using the force unwrap operator (!).
+Only use the unwrap operator if you're sure the underlying value isn't nil.
+*/

 // implicitly unwrapped optional var unwrappedString: String! = "Value is expected."